encode/django-rest-framework/docs/api-guide/serializers.md

 ## Specifying which fields should be read-only

 You may wish to specify multiple fields as read-only.
-Instead of adding each field explicitely with the `read_only=True` attribute, you may use the `read_only_fields` Meta option, like so:
+Instead of adding each field explicitly with the `read_only=True` attribute, you may use the `read_only_fields` Meta option, like so:

     class AccountSerializer(serializers.ModelSerializer):
         class Meta:
             model = Account
             read_only_fields = ('created', 'modified')

+## Specifying partial updates

+You may want to allow partial updates to your Model.
+To do so, you can set `partial = True` as a Meta option to your serializer:

+    class AccountSerializer(serializers.ModelSerializer):
+        class Meta:
+            model = Account
+            partial = True

+By default `partial` will be `False`.

 ## Customising the default fields